jancijen/oas-hepb/README.md

 ## Models

-Fully-trained baselines and `RoBERTa` models are available in the `models` folder.
+Fully-trained baselines in a zip file and checkpoints of `RoBERTa` models are available in the `models` folder.

 ## Text